-Executive Vice President and Corporate Officer General Manager of the Industrial Equipment & Systems Business Unit, General Manager of the Electronics Assembly & Systems Company of the Company, Representative Director, President, and COO of JUKI AUTOMATION SYSTEMS CORPORATION and General Manager of the Inspection and Measurement Business Dept. and a person in charge of quality assurance.
-Chairman of TOKYO ILIKI INTERNATIONAL TRADING (SHANGHAI) CO., LTD and Chairman of JUKI SMT ASIA CO., LTD.
+Executive Vice President and Corporate Officer General Manager of the Industrial Equipment & Systems Business Unit, General Manager of the Electronics Assembly & Systems Company of the Company, Representative Director, President, and COO of JUKI AUTOMATION SYSTEMS CORPORATION and General Business Dept. and a person in charge of quality assurance Chairman of TOKYO ILIKI INTERNATIONAL TRADING (SHANGHAI) CO., LTD and Chairman of JUKI SMT ASIA CO., LTD.